 To answer "a," the Year-End Report must include estimates of the differences between all of the original estimates of nonfinancial data on inputs and the actual outcome, including a narrative discussion.
 Answer "b" if the Year-End Report presents estimates of the differences between all of the original estimates of nonfinancial data on inputs and the actual outcome, but does not include a narrative discussion.
 Answer "c" if estimates of the differences between some but not all of the original estimates of nonfinancial data on inputs and the actual outcome are presented, regardless of whether a narrative discussion is included.
 A "d" response applies if estimates of the differences are not presented.

-d.
-No, estimates of the differences between the original estimates of nonfinancial data on inputs and the actual outcome are not presented.
+93. Does the Year-End Report present the differences between the original estimates of nonfinancial data on results and the actual outcome?